 Register a Georgia Foreign LLC

-A Georgia Foreign LLC is a limited liability company that was formed outside of the state but does business in Georgia.
-You can register as a foreign LLC in Georgia by filing a Certificate of Authority application with the Secretary of State and paying the state filing fee. ($225 online or $235 by mail.
-Add an extra $100 for expedited filing.)
-Georgia's legal statutes do not clearly define what it means to do business in the state, but common reasons for registering as a foreign LLC include owning or leasing property, paying employees, or providing professional or retail services in the state.
+A Georgia Foreign LLC is a limited liability company that was formed outside of the state but is registered to do business in Georgia.
+You can register as a foreign LLC in Georgia by filing a Certificate of Authority application with the Secretary of State and paying the state filing fee ($230 online or $235 by mail).

 Ready to Register A Foreign LLC in Georgia?